Tempe has an ideal location. The city is surrounded by so many glorious Valleys in the Sun cities that you may never figure out where to start

 When most people think of the city of Tempe, they think of Arizona State University.
-It is hard to imagine that this university began in 1885 on a donated five acre cow pasture.
+It is hard to imagine that this university began in 1885 on a donated five-acre cow pasture.
 Today, the campus covers an amazing 700 acres and is located in the center of Tempe.

 But that’s what happened.
-And that same cow pasture lies at the very heart of this noble institution that helps feed the fertile minds of the new generation of mostly Americans.
+And that same cow pasture lies at the very heart of this noble institution that helps feed the fertile minds of the new generation of most Americans.
 With all this, is not the future assured- your welfare secured?
-Tempe, It’s a great place where you can help yourself but even a better place for getting the good feeling that you’ve helped someone else, somewhere.
+Tempe, It’s a great place where you can help yourself but even a better place for getting a good feeling that you’ve helped someone else, somewhere.